Sada Yacco: Career as an actress

 Despite Otojiro's ability to cater to the Japanese public, he was notoriously hopeless with money and was constantly in trouble with creditors.
 After three years of ups-and-downs, from short-lived productions and asset seizures to a failed political campaign in 1897, to near-divorce in 1896 after the discovery of Otojiro's illegitimate son Raikichi by a courtesan, Otojiro and Yakko attempted to escape their financial problems via boat to Kobe.

-On January 2, 1899 the pair arrived and met Yumindo Kushibiki, a businessman who had made his fortune building a Japanese tea garden in Atlantic City, New Jersey and bringing Japanese entertainment and goods to the United States.
-Kushibuki, desiring to add authentic theater to his garden's repertoire, offered to sponsor and promote Otojiro's troupe on a continental tour.
+On January 2, 1899, the pair arrived and met Yumindo Kushibiki, a businessman who had made his fortune building a Japanese tea garden in Atlantic City, New Jersey, and bringing Japanese entertainment and goods to the United States.
+Kushibiki, desiring to add authentic theater to his garden's repertoire, offered to sponsor and promote Otojiro's troupe on a continental tour.
 Otojiro accepted the offer and gathered a total of eighteen people for his troupe: nine other male actors, two child actors (his fourteen-year-old brother Isojiro and his eleven-year-old niece Tsuru), a costume master, a props man, hairdresser, singer, shamisen player, bag carrier, and his wife Yakko.
 Yakko later said she intended to go only as Otojiro's wife, although she practiced some of her performances learned as a geisha should she have to appear onstage.

-Setting sail on April 30 that year, the troupe arrived three weeks later in San Francisco, where, unbeknownst to Yakko, Kushibuki had promoted her as the starlet of the troupe, the Japanese equivalent of famed actresses like Sarah Bernhardt.
+Setting sail on April 30 that year, the troupe arrived three weeks later in San Francisco, where, unbeknownst to Yakko, Kushibiki had promoted her as the starlet of the troupe, the Japanese equivalent of famed actresses like Sarah Bernhardt.
 "If they were to perform before Americans, they would need a beautiful actress as the star," he reasoned.
 She was given the stage name "Sadayakko", and debuted May 25, "perform[ing]the death scene from The Maiden at Dōjō-ji Temple (Musume Dōjō-ji), which she had practiced in Kobe 'so skillfully that there was a storm of applause.'"

 This dance (buyō) wowed audiences almost immediately – "the San Francisco Examiner hailed the couple as 'the Henry Irving and Ellen Terry of Japan' [...]
 Yakko's debut had been a triumph.
 Her dancing lessons since the age of four, her years as a geisha, which was a form of acting in itself, her appearances on the stage in charity performances, had all paid off.
 Even Otojiro must have recognized that this was no humble little woman.
 She was the entrancing Yakko, the most celebrated geisha in Japan, adored by prime ministers, sumo heroes, and kabuki stars.
 She could bewitch anyone – even a theaterful of Westerners who could not understand a word she said."